-- Gp Capt Anant Bewoor (Retd)
+- Written by Gp Capt Anant Bewoor (Retd)

 Finally we had a serving air marshal telling the country what MiG accidents and flight safety in the IAF is all about.
 IE 13 Aug 03 page 9, http://www.indianexpress.com/full_story.php?content_id=29479 Don't shoot down IAF over MiG myths (Air Marshal Ashok Kumar Goel) ".
 Indeed there are more myths than truths floating around in India, and those relating to Defence Forces are phenomenal.
 The great arm chair strategists, self styled analysts, and so called defence thinkers must bear responsibility for this gross disinformation and whipping up of aphobia about MiGs.
 The media must also carry an equal burden for giving prominence toincorrect conclusions and letting emotions ride over sense of proportion.
 The earlier editorial "Flying Coffins?"
 IE 04 Aug 03 page 8 was probably the starting point in placing the truth about MiG accidents in correct perspective.